For the last 20 years, I’ve been on a journey to accept and, eventually, love my aging body.

 I’ll come back to what does matter in a while.

 40 years later, I’m on another journey.
 This time, I am travelling alone, in Bali.
-My first goal was to relax a bit after building Sixty and Me for 3 years.
+My first goal was to relax a bit after building Sixty and Me for many years.

 I also wanted to explore and learn to appreciate my aging body.
 I knew that the changes that were happening in my body and mind were profound – and I hoped that yoga would help me to get to the bottom of them.

 In Ubud, there is a wonderful facility, called Yoga Barn.
-It attracts some of the best teachers from all over the world, including Cat Kabira, with whom we recorded our gentle yoga and chair yoga videos.
+It attracts some of the best teachers from all over the world, including Cat Kabira, with whom we recorded our gentle yoga videos for older women.